bklein01/covid-safe-paths/README.md

 To run the e2e tests:

 ```
-yarn detox-setup ## only needs to be run once
+npm run detox-setup ## only needs to be run once
-yarn build:e2e:ios ## needs to be run after any code change
+npm run build:e2e:ios ## needs to be run after any code change
-yarn test:e2e:iphone{11, -se, 8}
+npm run test:e2e:iphone{11, -se, 8}
 ```

 ### Manual Device Testing